dekuNukem/daytripper/advanced_usage.md

 You can then add a shortcut to launch an application, or execute an applescript.

-For more advanced scripting needs, you can try [bettertouchtool](https://folivora.ai) as well.
+For more advanced scripting needs, you can try [bettertouchtool](https://folivora.ai), which can be considered macOS equivalent of autohotkey.

 ### Android